Skip to content

 portint5565The TCP port the REST API and WebSocket server listen on.
 The Ghost frontend connects to this port.
 Changing this requires a restart.

 bearer_tokenstringAuto-generatedThe authentication token for all API access.
 If empty on first launch, Ghost generates a cryptographically random token (32 random bytes encoded as a 64-character hexadecimal string).
-This token is never exposed through the Settings API — the frontend receives it via the Tauri sidecar’s startup JSON output.
+This token is never exposed through the Settings API (json:"-" tag excludes it from JSON serialization) — the frontend receives it via the Tauri sidecar’s startup JSON output.
+Encrypted at rest in the TOML file using the same AES-256-GCM encryption as API keys.

 Controls how Ghost stores captured traffic data in its SQLite database.